 - The whole thing with the "unreliable" Spanish ancestry in the family.

-- The Sams have a dramatic falling out over Little Sam's acquisition of a nude alabaster (ie., pure white) statuette, culminating in Big Sam moving out of their shared cottage.
+- The Sams have a dramatic falling out over Little Sam's acquisition of a nude alabaster (ie., pure white) statuette of a Greek goddess, culminating in Big Sam moving out of their shared cottage.
 When he's finally persuaded to return in the very last page of the book—evidently, an effort to go out on a comic note—he discovers that Little Sam has given "Aurorer" a coat of bronze paint as a concession to his pal's sensibilities.
 Big Sam's reaction (and the last sentence of the book)?
 "Then you can just scrape it off again.
-Think I'm going to be looking at an unclothed nigger sitting up there?"
+Think I'm going to be looking at an unclothed nigger sitting up there?
+If Ive gotter be looking at a naked woman day in and day out, I want a white one for decencys sake."